How to get an aviation job?

 Aeroplane

-Follow this step by step guide if you really want to make it in this field, and you want to make sure that there is nothing you’ve forgotten about along the way.
+Follow this step-by-step guide if you really want to make it in this field, and you want to make sure that there is nothing you’ve forgotten about along the way.

 1. Secure the qualifications that you need.